kant/carbon-components-angular/README.md

 #### Pull request guidelines
 - **Keep changes small and focused.**
-- If you create a pull request and then realize it is not ready to be merged, prepend "WIP: " (For example,  WIP: Fixed text overflow in accordion headers.) and assign a WIP label.
+- If you create a pull request and then realize it is not ready to be merged, prepend "WIP: " (For example,  WIP: Fixed text overflow in accordion headers) and assign a WIP label.
 - Include a description of changes
   - attach a screenshot (or a gif!) for design reference if needed
   - reference the related issue
   	- "closes #123" or "fixes #123" will close issue #123 once the PR is merged
   	- "issue #123" just references the issue.
-Only use this if you definitely need the issue to remain open.
+Only use this if you definitely need the issue to remain open
   - @mention any specific other developers that need to be aware of the changes
 - add the "needs review" label along with any other relevant labels
 - [link to code review checklist goes here](#)